-Let’s start with a question, Why did Śrī Lakṣmī reach such a pinnacle in Her devotion towards Śrī Viṣṇu?
+Let’s take an example, What makes Śrī Lakṣmī a pinnacle of union with Śrī Viṣṇu?
 How did Devi Pārvatī (Pāraśakti) become half of Śankara (Pāramesvara)?

 Śrī Lakṣmī is Śrī Vishnu’s Ḍharmapathni (Ḍharma:Pathni) and so is Pārvatī to Maheswara, and there is no equivalent word for that title in English.
 The word wife will not suffice because a wife can be related to the word ‘Bharya’.
 Many western translators with British backgrounds used terms like ‘Lord‘ to define the term Pathi, so equivalents used the term Pathni as a wife.
 Pathi doesn’t mean lord or husband, it means abode or resort.
 So, a Pathi is a resort for Ḍharma for his Pathini, it sounds very complicated, so what does this even mean? Ḍharma is an act to uplift oneself in consciousness, and this act is in-line with the cumulative wellbeing of the surroundings.
 So, Ḍharma is not a selfish act but an act towards the well-being of all.
 In this path of Ḍharma, she will take a resort in him as his companion, that is why she is called Ḍharma:Pathni.
 This might sound very complicated, but one has to understand that this culture took great care in the union of Man and Women.